Similarity-based Random Partition Distribution for Clustering Functional Data

 \subsection{Spatial similarity}

-The previous clustering methods accounted for adjacencies.
-The resulting posterior means for $(\tau_1,\tau_2,\tau_3)$ were $(0.0097, 0.0176, 0.0125)$ for the SDP and $(0.0103, 0.0119, 0.0730)$ for the SGDP, indicating a notable correlation between geographically adjacent areas in the population data.
+Regarding the two clustering methods accounting for adjacencies, the resulting posterior means for $(\tau_1,\tau_2,\tau_3)$ were $(0.0097, 0.0176, 0.0125)$ for the SDP and $(0.0103, 0.0119, 0.0730)$ for the SGDP, indicating a notable correlation between geographically adjacent areas in the population data.
 To further examine this aspect, we compared the SGDP with the GDP.
 Figures~\ref{fig:dist_ns}--\ref{fig:dist_ns3} display the distributions of the SGDP and GDP.
-Both the methods produced approximately equal cluster numbers but differed in their proportions.
+Both methods produced approximately the same number of clusters but differed in their proportions.
 As discussed in Section~\ref{subsec:prop}, this result indicates that the SGDP and GDP have identical probabilities of creating new clusters; however, the allocations within existing clusters differ.
 The detailed clusters are shown in Figure~\ref{tab:ns_plot}, where the three rows correspond to the three types illustrated in Figure~\ref{tab:cluster_plot}.
 The mean functions and clusters visible in the plots of the GDP are similar to those observed in the plots of the SGDP; however, they are relatively more dispersed than those of the SGDP.
 Notably, for the office and downtown areas, the clusters formed by the GDP overlook adjacent meshes owing to the absence of adjacency considerations.
 These findings underscore the importance of integrating spatial information into the methods.